-Table 1 provides details on the kinds of Medicare-Medicaid program planning, care coordination, and program integrity analyses that can be done with Medicare data.
+Table 1 provides details on the kinds of Medicare-Medicaid program planning, care coordination, prggram integrity (detecting fraud, waste, and abuse), and quality improvement that can be done with Medicare data.
 Note that the care coordination and program integrity uses described in Table 1 are specific to the listed data type.
-For instance, the care coordination and program integrity uses authorized for Part D data are substantially more limited than those authorized for COBA data.
-Overall, all the data sources provided by SDRC can help a state:
+For instance, the care coordination and program integrity uses authorized for Part D PDE data are substantially more limited than those authorized for enhanced COBA data.
+Overall, all the data sources provided by SDRC can help a Medicaid agency with the below:

-- Develop outcome evaluations and clinical guidelines. - Improve case management and care coordination. - Develop population-based activities related to improving health or reducing healthcare costs. - Coordinate with healthcare providers and patients about treatment alternatives, or related functions that do not include treatment. - Review the competencies or qualifications of providers. - Evaluate providers and health plan performances. - Conduct training programs in which students, trainees, or practitioners in areas of healthcare learn or improve their skills as healthcare providers; or training for nonhealthcare professionals.
+Develop outcome evaluations and clinical guidelines

+- Improve case management and care coordination - Develop population-based activities related to improving health or reducing healthcare costs - Coordinate with healthcare providers and patients about treatment alternatives or related functions that do not include treatment - Review the competencies or qualifications of providers - Evaluate providers and health plan performances - Conduct training programs in which students, trainees, or practitioners in areas of healthcare learn or improve their skills as healthcare providers; or training for nonhealthcare professionals